kenfehling/react-router-nested-history/README.md

 </table>

 ### WindowGroup
-A convenience component that wraps a `ContainerGroup` and is meant for creating a group of windows (see also the `Window` component)
+A convenience component that wraps a `ContainerGroup` and is meant for creating a group of `Window` components that overlap and are layered in the order that they were last accessed.

 #### props
 <table class="table table-bordered table-striped">